 What should you do when you’re angry at God?
-Angry at God?
+Angry at God????
 Are we crazy for even asking the question?
-Well, it’s a question with which a lot of people have honesty struggled.
-But doesn’t it feel like we’re betraying Him if our emotions turn angry at our creator?
+Well, it’s a question with which a lot of people have honestly struggled.
+But, doesn’t it feel like we’re betraying Him if our emotions turn angry at our creator?

 There are many people who face issues so tough that their emotions are turned inside out enough that they get very frustrated with God.
 Even so, God knows our hearts and He wants us to be honest with Him, even if our emotions have gotten a bit out of control.